effectfully/inference-in-agda/UnificationInAgda.lagda.md

   ListOfBoolOrℕ′ b = List (BoolOrℕ b)
 ```

 Here `ListOfBoolOrℕ′` does not do any pattern matching itself and instead immediately returns `List (BoolOrℕ b)` with pattern matching performed in `BoolOrℕ b`.
-There's still pattern matching on `b` and the fact that it's inside another function call in the body of `ListOfBoolOrℕ′` does not change anything as we've discussed previously.
+There's still pattern matching on `b` and the fact that it's inside another function call in the body of `ListOfBoolOrℕ′` should not change anything as we've discussed previously.
 Yet `id` defined over such lists:

 ```agda
   idListOfBoolOrℕ′ : {b : Bool} -> ListOfBoolOrℕ′ b -> ListOfBoolOrℕ′ b